amber-weightman/exchanges/doc/03-ssh-access.md

 Modern Windows (10/11) includes OpenSSH client by default.

+> **💡 Tip:** Consider using [Windows Terminal](https://aka.ms/terminal) for a better SSH experience.
+It provides:
+> - Modern terminal with tabs and split panes
+> - Better rendering and font support
+> - Copy/paste improvements
+> - Available free from Microsoft Store or `winget install Microsoft.WindowsTerminal`

 ### Step 1: Verify SSH Client is Available

 Open PowerShell and check: